Raphaël Arnault

-Raphaël Arnault (/fr/; born Raphaël Archenault, /fr/; 8 January 1995) is a French anti-fascist activist and politician serving as a member of the National Assembly for Vaucluse's 1st constituency since 2024.
-A member of La France Insoumise (LFI), he co-founded the Jeune Garde Antifasciste in 2018 and has served as its spokesperson.
+Raphaël Archenault (/fr/; born 8 January 1995), known as Raphaël Arnault (/fr/), is a French far-left activist and politician who has represented Vaucluse's 1st constituency in the National Assembly since 2024.
+A member of La France Insoumise (LFI), he co-founded the Jeune Garde Antifasciste collective in 2018 and was one of its spokespersons.
+The collective grew close to LFI before it was outlawed for its violence by the government in 2025.
+In 2022, Arnault was found guilty of violent behaviour following an assault in 2021.

 Early life and activism

-Arnault was born in Lyon and became politically active during the 2016 protests against the El Khomri law.
-He was a member of the New Anticapitalist Party and ran under its label in Rhône's 2nd constituency in 2022.
-In 2018 he co-founded the anti-fascist collective Jeune Garde Antifasciste in Lyon and became one of its spokespersons.
+A native of Lyon, Arnault became politically active during the 2016 protests against the El Khomri law.
+He was a member of the New Anticapitalist Party and ran under its label in Rhône's 2nd constituency in 2022, placing fourth in the first round.
+In 2018, he co-founded the anti-fascist collective Jeune Garde Antifasciste in Lyon and became one of its spokespersons until the group's dissolution on 12 June 2025.

+In February 2022 Arnault was convicted in first instance by a Lyon court of voluntary grouped violence ("violences volontaires en réunion") for an assault that occurred in April 2021 in Lyon; he was handed a four-month suspended prison sentence.
+He initially appealed the judgment but later withdrew his appeal in 2025.

+In May 2024 Arnault was questioned by police regarding an October 2023 communiqué that initially referred to Hamas as a "resistance movement" and was later withdrawn the same day.

 Political career

-In the 2024 legislative election Arnault was elected for Vaucluse’s 1st constituency, defeating incumbent Catherine Jaouen (RN).
-The 17th legislature opened on 18 July 2024, the date on which new deputies formally took their seats.
-At the Assembly he sits with the LFI–NFP group and has served on the Committee on Cultural Affairs and Education.
+In the 2024 French legislative election, Arnault was elected to the National Assembly in Vaucluse's 1st constituency, defeating incumbent Catherine Jaouen of the National Rally with 54.9% of the second-round vote.
+In Parliament, he sits with the LFI–NFP (La France InsoumiseNew Popular Front) group and has served on the Committee on Cultural Affairs and Education.

-Controversies

-“Fiche S” reporting
+"Fiche S" reporting

-During the 2024 campaign multiple outlets described Arnault as listed under a “fiche S”.
-According to Europe 1, he was subject to three such listings; Arnault criticised proposals to render “fiché S” individuals ineligible for office.
+During the 2024 legislative campaign multiple outlets described Arnault as listed under a "Fiche S" by the government, meaning he has been flagged as a threat for national security.
+According to Europe 1, he was subject to three such listings; Arnault criticised proposals to render "Fiché S" individuals ineligible for office.